mootools/mootools-core/Docs/Element/Element.md

 ### Notes:

-- If the IFrame is from the same domain as the "host", its document and window will be extended with MooTools functionalities, allowing you to fully use MooTools within iframes.
+- If the IFrame is from the same domain as the "host", its document and window will be extended with MooTools functionalities, allowing you to fully use MooTools within it.
-- If the iframe already exists, and it has different id/name, the name will be made the same as the id.
+- If the IFrame already exists and has a different name than id, the name will be made the same as the id.
-- If the frame is from a different domain, its window and document will not be extended with MooTools methods.
+- If the IFrame is from a different domain, its window and document will not be extended with MooTools methods.

 Native: Elements {#Elements}
 ============================

-The Elements class allows [Element][] methods to work also on an [Elements][] array, as well as [Array][] Methods.
+The Elements class allows [Element][] methods to work on an [Elements][] array, as well as [Array][] Methods.